BaronikEnsta/M51_Missile_Embsys/README.md

 ## Installation:
 ---------------------------------------

-1) Compilation of the sources:
+1) Compilation:
 	$ make

-2) Cross compilation of the sources:
+2) Cross compilation:
 	$ make arm

-3) Scp bin/server-arm on the card, in the /root directory (You can also scp bin/client-arm to do a local test on the card)
+3) Scp bin/server-arm on the card, in the /root directory

+	(You can also scp bin/client-arm to do a local test on the card)

 4) Scp scripts/S99app on the card, in the /etc/init.d directory